jm3/dotfiles/README.md

 ![](https://github.com/jm3/dotfiles/raw/master/prompt.gif)

 ### Design Goals
-Dotfiles should be able to be installed on a new mac or ubuntu server install; NO additional dependencies should be required.
+Dotfiles should easily installable (one-liner) on a new mac or linux server install; NO additional dependencies should be required.

 ### One Line Install